 He is currently working on a feature length documentary that centers on Texas death row inmate Paul Storey and the attempt to save his life by the family of his victim.

 He is also in pre production on another social justice documentary series on the life and death of Tim Cole who was convicted of sexual assault in 1985 and sentenced to 25 years before being exonerated 13 years into his sentence.
 Following a successful Kickstarter campaign and support from numerous organizations, the project should enter the production phase in late 2017.

-- Titletown, TX – Edward R. Murrow award for Excellence in Video, Edward R. Murrow award for Excellence in Innovation.
+- Titletown, TX – OJA award for Innovation in Digital Storytelling, 3 Emmy’s from the Lone Star Emmy chapter, and 2 Edward R. Murrow awards for Excellence in Video and EExcellence in Innovation.
 Local Media Association – 1st place Best Use of Video, APME 1st place, best use of video by a Texas news organization.

 - 3 APME Best Video awards – 2013 for Inside the Huddle – Foster Sawyer, 2015 for Mommy’s Little Secret, 2016 for Titletown, TX